BioLite CampStove 2

-The CampStove 2 replaced the BioLite CampStove.
+The CampStove 2 has been discontinued.
+It was replaced by the BioLite CampStove 2+.

 Forests are full of fuel; why carry petroleum?
 Charge your phone, your camera... as long as you can find bits of wood.
 Disaster?
 You can still cook and charge.
 Car camping?
 Perfect.